qaptivator/capstore/README.md

 3. Initialize the Client-side of CapStore using CapStoreClient.Initialize()

 ## Important note
-!
-If you modify Profile or Replica directly, it will not Replicate to client !\
+- If you modify Profile or Replica directly, it will not Replicate to client
-!
-To replicate the data, you should use built-in Replica mutators such as Replica:SetValue() !\
+- To replicate the data, you should use built-in Replica mutators such as Replica:SetValue()
-!
-To get player's data, you can use built-in Replica listeners such as Replica:ListenToChange() !\
+- To get player's data, you can use built-in Replica listeners such as Replica:ListenToChange()
-!
-If you wanna get the profile directly, create your own modules or events to handle that !
+- If you wanna get the profile directly, create your own modules or events to handle that

 Every mutator and listener is arleady documented at the ReplicaService API (https://madstudioroblox.github.io/ReplicaService/api/)

 # API

-### Functions [CapStoreServer]:
+## CapStoreServer Functions

-CapStoreServer.Initialize(profile_template, store_name, replica_name) --> nil
+### CapStoreServer.Initialize(profile_template, store_name, replica_name)
+Parameters:
+- profile_template -- Profiles will default to given table (hard-copy) when no data was saved previously
+- store_name -- DataStore name, by default set to "PlayerProfiles"
+- replica_name -- Replicas name, by default set to "ProfilesReplica"

 Initializes the CapStore on the Server-side.

-profile_template   [table] -- Profiles will default to given table (hard-copy) when no data was saved previously store_name   nil or [string] -- DataStore name, by default set to "PlayerProfiles" Replica_name   nil or [string] -- Replicas name, by default set to "ProfilesReplica"
+You should call this function before everything you do in CapStore Server-side.
+Returns nothing.

-CapStoreServer.GetReplica(player) --> [any]
+### CapStoreServer.GetReplica(player)
+Parameters:
+- player -- Player to get Replica from

-Gets Replica of provided player
+Gets Replica of provided player.
-You can modify the data using built-in mutators of ReplicaService
+You can modify the data using built-in mutators of ReplicaService.
+You can skip the `player` parameter and it will return Replica of every player in the current server.

+### CapStoreServer.GetProfile(player)
+Parameters:
-player   [Player] -- Player to change data in
+- player -- Player to get Replica from
-OR
-player   nil -- Get every Replica in current server

-CapStoreServer.GetProfile(player) --> [any]

-Gets Profile of provided player
+Gets Profile of provided player.

-player   [Player] -- Player to change data in
+It's not recommended to change the data directly in Profile.
-OR
-player   nil -- Get every Profile in current server
+If you do so, it will not replicate to the player.
+You can skip the `player` parameter and it will return Profile of every player in the current server.

+## CapStoreServer Members

-### Members [CapStoreServer]:
+### CapStoreServer.ProfileService

-CapStoreServer.ProfileService   [ProfileService] -- ProfileService module
+The ProfileService module what CapStore's Server-side module uses.

-CapStoreServer.ProfileStore   [ProfileStore] -- ProfileStore from ProfileService
+### CapStoreServer.ProfileStore
+The ProfileStore what CapStore's Server-side module uses.

+### CapStoreServer.ReplicaService
-CapStoreServer.ReplicaService   [ReplicaService] -- ReplicaService module
+The ReplicaService module what CapStore's Server-side module uses.

+## CapStoreClient Functions

-### Functions [CapStoreClient]:
+### CapStoreClient.Initialize(replica_name)

-CapStoreServer.Initialize(replica_name) --> nil
+Parameters:
+- replica_name -- Replicas name, by default set to "ProfilesReplica", it should be the same as `replica_name` you defined at the `CapStoreServer.Initialize()`

 Initializes the CapStore on the Client-side.

-replica_name   nil or [string] -- Replicas name, by default set to "ProfilesReplica"
+You should call this function before everything you do in CapStore Client-side.
+Returns nothing.

-CapStoreServer.GetReplica() --> [any]
+### CapStoreServer.GetReplica()

-Gets Replica of client
+Gets Replica of client.
-You can listen for the data changes using built-in listeners of Replica
+You can listen for the data changes using built-in listeners of Replica.

-player   [Player] -- Player to change data in
-OR
-player   nil -- Get every Replica in current server
+## CapStoreClient Members

-### Members [CapStoreClient]:
+### CapStoreServer.ReplicaController

-CapStoreServer.ReplicaController   [ReplicaController] -- ReplicaController module
+The ReplicaController module what CapStore's Server-side module uses.

+### CapStoreServer.ReplicaCreated
-CapStoreServer.ReplicaCreated   [RBXScriptSignal] -- Event what gets fired when Replica got sucesfully created
+Event what gets fired when Replica got successfully created.

-Thanks for using this library!
+It indicates that the Replica became available to use.